Koushesh/A6-DFMSD/README.md

 -------If you use this software, please cite it as below:

-Koushesh M, Ritter J (2022) An Adaptive 6-Dimensional Floating-Search Multi-Station Seismic-Event Detector (A6-DFMSD) and its Application to Low Frequency Earthquakes in the East Eifel Volcanic Field, Germany.
+Koushesh M, Ritter J R R (2022) An Adaptive 6-Dimensional Floating-Search Multi-Station Seismic-Event Detector (A6-DFMSD) and its Application to Low Frequency Earthquakes in the East Eifel Volcanic Field, Germany.
 Submitted to Journal of Applied Volcanology (under revision),